The Same Therapy Won't Work For Everyone

 Music is used as an outlet to express your psychological needs, supports you emotionally and helps with physical rehabilitation.
 It can also help elevate mood, relax the mind and reduce stress.

 Our therapists create bespoke sessions and engage you in music creation, songwriting, singing & listening.

-Well supported by scientific evidence, artistic therapy helps you to become more self-aware and understand your perceptions, imaginations and feelings.
+Well supported by scientific evidence, therapeutic art and Art Therapy help you to become more self-aware and understand your perceptions, imaginations and feelings.

-Artistic therapy engages you in techniques ranging from drawing and painting to sculpting.
+Therapeutic Art engages you in techniques ranging from drawing and painting to sculpting.
 And don't worry, you don't need to be 'arty' to give it a go.
-The emphasis is more on the process than creating a master piece.
+The emphasis is more on the process than creating a masterpiece.

 These audio sessions are quite passive, designed to be listened to in stereo, through headphones for the best results.